Tomboy: Representations in media

 Tomboys in fictional stories are often used to contrast a more girly and traditionally feminine character.
 These characters are also often the ones that undergo a makeover scene in which they learn to be feminine, often under the goal of getting a male partner.
 Usually with the help of the more girly character, they transform from an ugly duckling into a beautiful swan, ignoring past objectives and often framed in a way that they have become their best self.
-Doris Day's character in Calamity Jane is one example of this; Allison from The Breakfast Club is another.
+Doris Day's character in the 1953 film Calamity Jane is one example of this.
 Tomboy figures who do not eventually go on to conform to feminine and heterosexual expectations often simply remain in their childhood tomboy state, eternally ambiguous.
 The stage of life where tomboyism is acceptable is very short and rarely are tomboys allowed to peacefully and happily age out of it without changing and without giving up their tomboyness.

 Tomboyism in fiction often symbolizes new types of family dynamics, often following a death or another form of disruption to the nuclear family unit, leading families of choice rather than a descent.
 This provides a further challenge to the family unit, including often critiques of socially who is allowed to be a family – including critiques of class and often a women's role in a family.
 Tomboyism can be argued to even begin to normalize and encourage the inclusion of other marginalized groups and types of families in fiction including, LGBT families or racialized groups.
 This is all due to the challenging of gender roles, and assumptions of maternity and motherhood that tomboys inhabit.

 Tomboys are also used in patriotic stories, in which the female character wishes to serve in a war, for a multitude of reasons.
 One reason is patriotism and wanting to be on the front lines.
 This often ignores the many other ways women were able to participate in war efforts and instead retells only one way of serving by using one's body.
 This type of story often follows the trope of the tomboy being discovered after being injured, and plays with the particular ways bodies get revealed, policed and categorized.
 This type of story is also often nationalistic, and the tomboy is usually presented as the hero that more female characters should look up to, although they still often shed some of their more extreme ways after the war.